hostspaceng/community-challenge/.github/PULL_REQUEST_TEMPLATE.md

 - The CI/CD system employed for this project is Github Actions.
 Github Actions is an event-driven automation platform that allows you to run a series of commands after a specified event has occurred.

-- I created a environmental variable to store my container registry using the github action secrets
+- I created an environmental variable to store my container registry using the github action secrets

 - I built and push the docker image using the --target arg to target the backend build stage